Updated May 17, 2021, 3:25 a.m. Eastern Time: This article has been updated to add references to the DarkSide victim data.

 - November 2020: DarkSide launches its content delivery network (CDN) for storing and delivering compromised data.

-- December 2020: A DarkSide actor invites media outlets and data recovery organisations to follow the group’s press centre on the public leak site.
+- December 2020: A DarkSide actor invites media outlets and data recovery organizations to follow the group’s press center on the public leak site.

 - March 2021: DarkSide releases version 2.0 of its ransomware with several updates.

 - May 2021: DarkSide launches the Colonial Pipeline attack.
 After the attack, Darkside announces it is apolitical and will start vetting its targets (possibly to avoid raising attention to future attacks).